HeidiTao/StreamBuddies/README.md

 ---

-# To be part of this project:
+# To contribute to this project:

-1. Git clone the repository to your local machine or run `git pull` to get the updates
+1. Git clone the repository to your local machine or run `git pull` to get the updates.
-2. Run `npm install` to install or update dependencies
+2. Run `npm install` to install or update dependencies.

+# To try out the app!
-3. Run `npm start` to start the server
+3. Run `npm start` to start the server.
 4. If you've recently opened the app, open the **Expo Go** App on your mobile device and find **StreamBuddies**.
 Or, scan the QR code that appeared in your terminal to load the app.
+All edits to code will be shown live on the mobile device.